Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 Start: Sonora Pass 9643 0

-Below is the mileage for the "locals" shortcut up the ridge arm descending down to Sonora Pass off the Northern side of the Leavitt Massif.
-The shortcut intersects with the Pacific Crest Trail where the PCT finally reaches the ridge arm.
-This is also the Winter route up to the top of the Leavitt massif.
-See the map for route details.
+Below is the mileage for the "locals" shortcut up the ridge arm descending down to Sonora Pass off the North-Northwestern shoulder of the Leavitt Massif.
+The shortcut route intersects with the Pacific Crest Trail where the PCT finally reaches the Northwestern ridge arm.

-Shortcut Route
+Shortcut Route Depicted and Marked

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx